 Wasting time on cumbersome administrative tasks?
-Learn how to automate the recruiting process for public sector and educational institutions.
+Learn how to automate the recruitment process for public sector and educational institutions.

 - Common recruiting challenges (and how to overcome them)